Tim Allen believes likable conservative character cost him 'Last Man Standing'

 As The Hollywood Reporter notes, the show came from an outside studio, 20th Century Fox Television, and was therefore expensive to license.
 Talks to revive the show at CMT broke down over its cost as well.
 However, given its high ratings, many fans wonder if that’s truly the case.

-You can see the interview below, Allen’s comments on “Last Man Standing” begin around the 34:50 mark.
+You can see the interview below with Allen’s comments on “Last Man Standing” beginning around the 34:50 mark.